mitirmizi/koby-bryant-shot-selection/README.md

 ### Things to discuss
+Do we need "game_event_id"? maybe it is useful maybe not.

+-

 ### References
 Link to dataset: https://www.kaggle.com/competitions/kobe-bryant-shot-selection/overview

 ### ToDos
+- Move "removing redundant columns section to notebook 2"
+- p Analysis and remove redundant rows.

+- Ask Prof:
+- Two styles of train/test split
+1- Train: S1-regular, Test: S1-playoff.
+If we average shots made for S1-regular and then train and test on testset would it be okay.
+Techinically there is data leakage in training data but not in the test data.
+We'll be using season average from S1-regular in test rows.
+2- if we take MV of past 5 games, would it be a problem in regular season trining data. if we do that, should we do the same for the testing data? in real life we would know data of all the games before
+- Does keeping "date" column makes sense? what effect does dropping have if any.
+Given no 2 games will have same date.

 - Ask Prof Question) If this the distribution of a column (shot_distance) , can we normalize it to improve the results of linear regression on it? (done)